imarc/handbook/frontend.markdown

 The following **philosophy** is paraphrased from our standard proposal language.

 * We produce semantic, HTML5-compliant markup, CSS, and scripts.
 * We believe users should be able to consume as much visual and interactive richness as their browser can support.
 * We test against a specific whitelist of mainstream desktop and mobile browsers.
 * We ensure our sites function correctly and look as good as possible on these browsers.
 * We recognize that not every browser functions in the same way and requiring an identical experience imposes false limitations on users with modern more capable browsers.
 * We do not require an *identical experience*.
-Instead we strive for an *optimal experience* for each user's environment.
+Instead we strive for an *optimal experience* for each user’s environment.
 * We recognize that some browsers are incapable of properly rendering standards compliant code.
-We do not code to support these browsers unless explicitly requested and specified for the poject.
+We do not code to support these browsers unless explicitly requested and specified for the project.

 ### Desktop Browser Support